 The Indian government is going all out to welcome the US president in Gujarat, which had earlier hosted China’s Xi Jinping and Israel’s Benjamin Netanyahu.
 Authorities in Ahmedabad

-are expected to spend around Rs 85 crore on preparing for Trump's visit to the city -- of about three hours -- according to two government officials with direct knowledge of the plans whom Reuters
+are expected to spend around Rs 85 crore on preparing for Trump's visit to the city -- of about three hours -- according to two government officials with direct knowledge of the plans whom Reuters spoke to.

 Organised by the Donald Trump